Prior Scientific

-Prior Scientific Instruments Ltd was established in London in 1919 as a manufacturer of optical microscopes.
-It is the last traditional microscope manufacturer of makers such as Vickers, W.Watson and Son, Baker, Charles Perry, Cooke, Troughton & Simms and many others who have ceased to produce microscopes.
+Prior Scientific Instruments Ltd. was established in London in 1919 as a manufacturer of optical microscopes.
+It is the last traditional microscope manufacturer of makers such as Vickers, W. Watson and Son, Baker, Charles Perry, Cooke, Troughton & Simms and many others who have ceased to produce microscopes.

 History

 Early history

 W. R. Prior & Co.
-Ltd. was founded by Walter Robert Prior in 1919.
-The Blitz in 1941 destroyed the factory building, so the company moved to their new facility in Bishop Stortford in 1942.
-Many records and a collection of microscopes from the early days of the company were lost in a fire in 1988, but some illustrated catalogs have survived which give an indication of the range of instruments produced by W. R. Prior over the years.
+Ltd. (W. R. Prior) was founded by Walter Robert Prior and Andrew Physicks in 1919.
+The Blitz in 1941 destroyed the factory building, so the company moved to their new facility in Bishop's Stortford in 1942.
+Many records and a collection of microscopes from the early days of the company were lost in a fire in 1988, but some illustrated catalogues have survived which give an indication of the range of instruments produced by W. R. Prior over the years.

-W. R. Prior & Co.
-Ltd's offices were originally located at 9,10,11 Eagle Street, Holborn, London and later at 28a Devonshire Street, London W.1.
-Little is known about the Company during this time, and no records or catalogues exist as to when, and why they began to produce microscopes under the Prior name.
+W. R. Prior's offices were originally located at 9,10,11 Eagle Street, Holborn, London and later at 28a Devonshire Street, London W1.
+Little is known about the company during this time, and no records or catalogues exist as to when, and why they began to produce microscopes under the Prior name.

-A W. R. Prior to catalogue of microscopes and accessories dated February 1950 gives the location of the office as Devonshire Street and the factory as Bishop's Stortford, Herts.
-England (13 Northgate End) where manufacturing was carried out from 1942–1957.
+A W. R. Prior catalogue of microscopes and accessories dated February 1950 gives the location of the office as Devonshire Street and the factory as Bishop's Stortford, Herts.
+England (13 Northgate End) where manufacturing was carried out from 1942-1957.

 Wartime

-The Eagle Street factory was destroyed during the London Blitz and the company relocated to 13 Northgate End, Bishop Stortford.
-Herts.
+The Eagle Street factory was destroyed during the London Blitz and the company relocated to 13 Northgate End, Bishop's Stortford, Herts.
 The building was a garage and work began producing optical gun sights, tank periscopes, and range finders for the Ministry of Defence.
 No microscopes were produced during the war.

 The first post-war abridged catalogue includes a wood block illustration of a student "C" limb microscope, with the limb engraved with the Eagle Street address.